AFT-WV President Responds to State of the State Address

 Charleston - AFT-West Virginia President Fred Albert responded to Governor Jim Justice’s State of the State address:

-I sincerely hope that the legislature will address the teacher shortage in an impactful way and the myriad of problems that result from it, like the loss of instructional planning time.
+I sincerely hope that the legislature will address the teacher shortage in an impactful way, including considering a larger pay increase.